NGIOproject/nextgenio-docs/user_guide/job_scheduler.rst

     #SBATCH --mem-per-cpu=150
     #SBATCH --array=1-10

-The next lines specify the job name and output filename:
+The next lines specify the job name, the  output filename, and the directory the input and output are stored:

 ::

-    #SBATCH --job-name=par_tasks
+    #SBATCH --job-name=par_job
     #SBATCH --output=op_file.txt
+    #SBATCH -D /path/to/directory

 And finally we tell the scheduler to run the job, passing the task IDs to the ``srun`` command.